Pumble vs Slack: Full Comparison of Features, Pricing and Value for 2026

 The key difference?
 Cost.

-Slack only allows guest access on paid plans, starting at $8.75 per user per month, which adds up fast if you’re working with multiple external partners.
+Slack allows guest access on paid plans, starting at $8.75 per user per month, which adds up fast if you’re working with multiple external partners.

 Pumble also requires a paid plan for guest access (BUSINESS or higher), but since these plans start at $4.99, the same functionality becomes far more affordable.